hiimzackjones/hiimzackjones.github.io/_posts/2017-09-27-Getting-Into-Cyber-Security-(By-Someone-Who-Hasn't-made-it-in-yet).md

 <iframe src="https://giphy.com/embed/l0HlFTlbKx9KMZC5q" width="480" height="419" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

 #### Work from the right starting place.
 I want to write sweet networking scripts and be really awesome at CTFs and real work pentesting.
 But, last time I tried jumping right into it, I got mad overwhelmed man.
 Like.
 Sad city.
 But it was only because I felt hopeless and lost.
 You have to get a foothold on what you know and work your way up. **The issue is that most infosec media that is exciting is also a bit intimidating**

+*If you don't know where your starting place is, google something you already know something about.
+You'll find something else there that you don't know yet*

 >"If watching someone do something feels so impossible it seems like magic, remember what it felt like when you realized the coin wasn't behind your ear, it was just between your uncle's fingers"
   -Some guy once said this.